kamangir/awesome-bash-cli/bash/bootstrap/config/README.md

 ## ec2 key pair

-follow [these instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to create a `.pem` file and drop it in this folder - all `pem` files are excluded from git.
+follow [these instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to create a `.pem` file and then drop it in this folder - add the name of the key file to `aws.json` under `ec2->key_name`.